Skip to main content

 Q. Are teleconferences or live webcasts considered “online” courses?

-No. These types of courses are treated as live programs.
+No. These types of courses are live programs.

 Q. How do I find out if the CLE Board has approved a specific class that I want to take?